huygn/til/django/debug-toolbar-in-docker.md

-## django-debug-toolbar not showing when using with Docker
+## Django Debug Toolbar not showing when using with Docker
 (With a Django app inside a Docker container)

 ### Preface